Skip to Main Content

 Personal communication is used for any information that is given to you 'in person'.
 To recognise oral communication from an Elder or Knowledge Keeper within text, the APA format to follow is personal communication.

-When referring to a senior member of an Australian Aboriginal or Torres Strait Islander community, it may be appropriate to use the terms Uncle or Aunty to show respect and to indicate Elder status.
+When referring to a senior member of an Australian Aboriginal or Torres Strait Islander community, it may be appropriate to use the terms Uncle, Aunty or Elder to show respect and to indicate their respected status.
 Always check with the person to see how he or she would like to be referred to.
 He or she may only want their title used within their community.

 Personal communication is not recorded in your reference list.
 You only refer to it in text.